moiscraycray/Personal-Portfolio-RAILS-VERSION/README.md

 Since I like websites that required little effort from the user to get to the content, I designed my portfolio the same way: all content is on one page and the user just needs to scroll down to see them.

 There is a navigation but instead of going to different pages and having to load them, the screen moves around the page to the section the user wants.
-To add to the clean style, I added a smooth scrolling effect for a better user experience.
+To add to the clean style, I tried to add a smooth scrolling effect for a better user experience.

+I have two styles of navigation built; one for larger screens and another for mobile devices with smaller screens.
+The reason for two designs is because I prefer to have the navigation out of the way; as in fixed to the side of the screen without a background so it doesn't make the page look disjointed as if it were a traditional navigation bar at the top.
+However, mobile devices only have so much screen space, I couldn't fit both the navigation and the content without them overlapping each other.
+Thus, I built another navigation for this purpose; this a traditional navigation bar fixed to the top of the screen with a collapsable button.

 One of the designs I've seen is the landing page, the first thing that the user sees.
 I like websites that have a massive image or video that covers the whole screen with minimal text.
 I like them because it generally offers a better user experience.